drizzle-lang/drizzle/README.md

 - [ ] Get Sapphire to the point where it can replace it's C++ compiler.
 - [ ] Keep improving stuff

+Although I'm currently not sure where in the list they should go, there should also be a point on developing the tools like `docs` and `fmt`.

 ## Syntax Idea
 The syntax is inspired by a mix of Python, Swift and TypeScript, which ***hopefully*** leads to a nice looking syntax;